 GSGC is committed to helping parents and educators during this difficult time.
-We have compiled a list of resources for parents and educators that can help easy the transition to online schooling for students of all ages.
+We have compiled a list of resources for parents and educators that can help ease the transition to online schooling for students of all ages.
 The following are educational experiences that can be viewed online

 We will continue to update these resources as they become available.